Lorne Park Secondary School: Super Bowl High School Honour Roll

-Note: Lorne Park's alumni records date back to 1983 so there are unfortunately dozens of players missing from this list.

 Men's Rugby

 Lorne Park had multiple Ropssaa championships at both Junior and Senior levels as well as tournament wins in the Red Hot Rugby Tournament and the 7's tournament held at Fletcher's Fields.
 In 2009, after winning the Region of Peel Championships (ROPSSAA) the Senior Spartan team lost in the finals of the OFSAA (Ontario) championships to Lindsay C.I.
 In 2010, the Spartans returned as Peel Champions.
 After going through most of the season ranked #4 in Ontario, the Spartans achieved the #1 ranking going into the OFSAA championships.
 In the 3 day tournament the Lorne Park Spartans ultimately defeated Uxbridge in the finals to win the OFSAA title.
 This senior team had a 2-year record of 43-1.
 Some of the players from this team represented Ontario and Canada in National and International competitions.
 The team was recognized by the Mississauga Sports Council annual Sports Dinner as the High School Team of the Year for their accomplishments in 2010.

 In 2011, the Junior Spartans won the ROPSSAA championship against Streetsville with a score of 10-8.

 In 2013 and 2014 both Junior and Senior Spartan teams won their respective ROPSSAA championships.
 Also in 2014, the Junior Spartan team won the Barbarian Cup for the first time in Lorne Park history.